prakhar1989/hugo-blog/content/articles/surveyman-week9.markdown

 Technically, option lists were quite simple to build.
 At the `Store` I maintain an array of option lists which can later be persisted in [LocalStorage](http://diveintohtml5.info/storage.html).
 When the user selects an option list from the dropdown I remember that state in the `Store`.
 Lastly, when an `DraggableOptionList` is dropped on a `Question` I read the index from the `Store` and add the options to the questions.
 It's just that simple.

 ### Transitions
-The last improvement that I really wanted to finish was adding transitions in the application.
+The last improvement that had been on my mind for a while was to add transitions in the application.
 If you interact with the items for example - try deleting an item you'll notice that it just disappears out of the survey.
 The result can feel quite jarring.
 What I wanted to do was find a way to add subtle animations so that the UI feels much more pleasant.

 Unsurprisingly, for transitions I used `ReactCSSTransitionGroup` which is explained quite clearly in the [documentation](https://facebook.github.io/react/docs/animation.html).